parallelchain-io/parallelchain-docs/docs/concepts/staking/block_reward.md

 Note:

-- The calculated values in the examples on this page are approximate estimations.
-Exact calculated values are affected by, for example, decimal truncation in integer division, sequence of arithmetic operations that are applied, etc.
+- The values provided in the examples are approximate estimates and may not be exact.
+The accuracy of calculated values can be influenced by factors such as decimal truncation in integer division and the order of arithmetic operations.
 - The formulas are valid since protocol version v0.4 but could be subjected to change in future protocol versions.